zebzhao/Angular-QueryBuilder/README.md

 |`removeRuleSet`|`() => void`|Function to handle removing the current rule set|

 #### `queryRemoveButton`

+Used to replace the default remove single rule button component.
+See example, or demo to see how it's done.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |
 |`$implicit`|`Rule`|Current rule object which contains the field, value, and operator|